 It’s certainly worth checking out Panama to see how you can reduce your health care and health insurance costs.
 Plus you’ll discover how you can live BETTER for LESS.

 Join us for a Panama Relocation Tour to discover what your life could be like living in Panama.
 During the tour, you’ll receive detailed information about various health insurance companies including their direct contact information.
 Plus, during a tour you get to visit many different areas in Panama and meet expats who live there.
+You’ll learn about Visa options, finding a rental, where to get affordable health insurance, how to bring your pets to Panama, and much more!
 By the end of the 6-day 7-night all-inclusive Panama Relocation Tour, you’ll know if Panama is right for you and, if so, where you will want to live.

-Our April 2019 Tour was our 100th Panama Relocation Tour with over 2,000 tour clients.
+Our December 2019 Tour is our 115th Panama Relocation Tour with over 3,000 tour guests.
 We’re the Retire in Panama Experts!
+We have the experience you can trust, and need, when making a life-changing decision to relocate to Panama.